Fabio-html/Website_Fabio_Gampl/src/blog/2025-09-07-how-to-think-more-creatively-in-an-unpredictable-world.md

 ---
 ![](/assets/Images/linear-thinking-vs-systems-thinking.png)

+> “Linear thinking is useful in a stable world.
+In a changing world, it’s limiting.” \
+> *– Peter Senge*

 We’re trained to think linearly, yet creativity thrives in thinking in systems.

 Ask most people what school does, and they'll say it teaches you knowledge—math equations, historical facts, or writing rules.